e-clearing-net/OCHP/OCHP.md

 These types are used to exchange tariff information between an operator and one or more providers.

 ### TariffId
-The tariff-ID follows a similar syntax to that of contract- and EVSE-IDs.
-The tariff-ID follows a similar syntax to that of contract- and EVSE-IDs.
+The tariffId follows a similar syntax to that of contract- and EVSE-IDs.
 The Operator-ID is followed by a 'T' that signifies a tariff and a unique instance of up to 30 characters.
 The max. length allowed for TariffId is string(36).

 ###### Regular Expression